 Some changes are designed to enable customers and site staff to maintain physical distancing.
 These changes will remain in place until the Government deems it no longer necessary to maintain strict physical distancing measures.

-You must not visit a recycling site if you are:
+You must not visit a recycling site if you:

-- Extremely vulnerable and are remaining at home for shielding purposes
+- are extremely vulnerable and are staying at home for shielding purposes

-How are you managing physical distancing and the spread of coronavirus at recycling sites?
+How we are managing physical distancing and the spread of coronavirus

 We have adopted the following measures at all sites: